August in the Vegie Patch + Greenhouse

 Make space for the new

-• Clean out finished crops by chopping them off at ground level.
-Crunch or chop them up and use them in compost or for mulch.
-Really big chunky bits can go beneath avocados or other fruit trees to slowly break down.
+• remove spent crops as soon as they are no longer useful.
+Chop them off at ground level then crunch or chop them up for compost or mulch.
+Put big chunky bits like broccoli stalks beneath avocados or other fruit trees to slowly break down.

 What to plant and sow in August